Haxxnet/Compose-Examples/examples/traefik/README.md

 # Notes

+Spawning up a Traefik reverse proxy can be done in various ways.

+There are options to outsorce the traefik configuration into YAML configuration files.
+Alternatively, the configuration parameters can be defined directly as command definitions, which are applied during runtime of the Traefik container.

+Optionally configure logrotation on your Docker host server if you've enabled Traefik access logs.
+See `logrotate_example.txt` as example.

+### Spawning up Traefik with outsourced configuration files

 1. Put the provided `traefik.yml` (static) and `fileConfig.yml` (dynamic) configuration files to your volume bind mount (here `/mnt/docker-volumes/traefik`).
 2. Add your Cloudflare API token as environment variable to the `docker-compose.yml` file and define your Cloudflare email address in the `traefik.yml` file.
 3. Adjust the static and dynamic configuration files to your needs.
-Especially replace the `example.com` strings with your domain name.
+Especially replace the `example.com` strings with your domain name in the `traefik.yml` static configuration file.
+Also adjust the authelia and basic auth definitions in the `fileConfig.yml` dynamic configuration file with secure values and your domain names.

-Optionally configure logrotation on your Docker host server if you've enabled Traefik access logs.
-See `logrotate_example.txt` as example.
+### Spawning up Traefik with configuration command definitions

+1. Use the `docker-compose-command-config.yml` example as a reference point.
+2. Put the provided `fileConfig.yml` (dynamic) configuration file to your volume bind mount (here `/mnt/docker-volumes/traefik`).
+3. Add your Cloudflare API token as environment variable in the compose file.
+Define your Cloudflare email address in the command definitions of the compose file.
+May adjust to your preferred certresolver.
+The example given is for Cloudflare.
+4. Adjust the dynamic configuration file `fileConfig.yml` to your needs.
+Especially adjust the authelia and basic auth definitions with secure values and your domain names.